Got a question or want to discuss how we can help with your house sale? Call us 24/7 anytime

 Key Takeaways:

-• A memorandum of sale is issued after an offer is accepted, outlining key transaction details.
+• A memorandum of sale confirms the agreed sale details after an offer is accepted.

-• It is not legally binding but helps kickstart the conveyancing process.
+• It is not legally binding, but it triggers the next stage of the legal process.

 • MENU CLOSED